You are here

 Preparing The Solution

-Use only if the overwrap is not damaged, all seals are intact, frangible pin or peel seal is not broken, and the solution is clear.
+Use only if the overwrap is not damaged, all seals are intact, peel seal is not broken, and the solution is clear.

-The solution may be warmed to 37°C/98.6°F inside of the overwrap to enhance patient comfort.
+The solution may be warmed to 37°C/98.6°F prior to removing the overwrap to enhance patient comfort.
 However, only dry heat should be used.
 Solutions should not be heated in water or in a microwave oven.
 After heating, verify that the solution remains clear and contains no particulate matter.

-The solutions are supplied in two different two-compartment bags, one made of polyvinyl chloride with a frangible pin separating compartment A and B (see Figure 1) and one made of polyolefin with a peel seal separating compartment A and B (see Figure 6).
+The solutions are supplied in two different two-compartment bags made of polyolefin with a peel seal separating compartment A and B (see Figure 1).

 Follow the instructions below when connecting the solution bags for correct use of the access ports.